aumf/files/US_list.md

   While Mossadeq was dealing with the British, he was also engaged in internal affairs, a struggle for more power.
 He became greedy.
 A steady decline to dictatorship.
 In 1952, Mossadeq "resigned" after dispute with the Shah on who could appoint the Minister of War.
 Constitutionally, legally, this rested with the Shah.
 The Prime Minister wanted to appoint himself as the Minister of War.
 Mossadeq's political move was to appeal to the public, accusing the Shah of violating the Constitution.
 The irony, it was he who was doing so.
 The Shah appointed Ahmad Qavam as the Next Prime Minister.
-The National Front led demonstrations to demand Mossadeq return—leading to violent clashes.
+The National Front led demonstrations to demand Mossadeq return, leading to violent clashes.
 69 deaths, over 700 injured.
 The Shah refused to use Police or the Military to restore order.
-5 days later, the Shah gave in—appointing Mossadeq as PM.
+5 days later, the Shah gave in, appointing Mossadeq as PM.

   Once he returned to office, he quickly consolidated power.
  He appointed himself Minister of War, forced the Shah's twin sister Princess Ashraf to leave the country, and forbade